jaycode/chanelink/readme.md

 Instead of `cookies[:something]`, use `@request.cookie_jar[:something]`, because the latter allows you to use permanent and signed featuress (i.e. it is an object instead of hash).

+#### Sample data in test code

+We do not run seeds.rb in testing.
+Instead, we add required data in `fixtures/*.yml` files.

 ### Routing

 All routes must be defined at `config/routes.rb`.